nguoiyoujie/ra303s-iran/docs/unittypes.md

 The created building will be offset at the cell -1,-1 (directly north-west) from the unit's location.
 This may change in the future towards an automatic centering.

+When the Home key is pressed and the player does not have a construction yard, any unit with this deploy function may be centered by this key.

 For the moment, teams with units with this modified characteristic may use the Undeploy mission to deploy.

 Interactions with other deploy logic (such as unloading passengers) are not presently known.